 3. Life is Uncertain

-Your life is rarely predictable.
-People change and expectations may change too.
+Life is rarely predictable.
+People change and expectations may change, too.
 A marital agreement set while you are both in a positive state of mind can help to avoid conflict if divorce becomes necessary.
 Your post-nuptial agreement can detail how assets are divided and things are handled.
 This can be especially important in relation to spousal debt, wealth, or inheritance.

 Although a post-nuptial agreement cannot predict your future or prevent life’s uncertainties, it can prepare you for those risks and rewards.
 Lay the foundation for successful marriage by providing security for both you and your new spouse.